Fraunhofer-AISEC/gallia/README.md

 [![PyPI](https://img.shields.io/pypi/v/gallia)](https://pypi.python.org/pypi/gallia/)

 Gallia is an extendable pentesting framework with the focus on the automotive domain.
-The scope of gallia is conducting penetration tests from a single ECU up to whole cars, with the main focus on the UDS interface.
+The scope of the toolchain is conducting penetration tests from a single ECU up to whole cars.
+Currently, the main focus lies on the [UDS](https://www.iso.org/standard/72439.html) interface.
 Taking advantage of this modular design, the [logging and archiving](https://fraunhofer-aisec.github.io/gallia/penlog.7.html) functionality was developed separately.
-Acting as a generic interface, the logging functionality implements reproducible tests and enables post-processing analyzer tasks.
+Acting as a generic interface, the logging functionality implements reproducible tests and enables post-processing tasks.
 The [rendered documentation](https://fraunhofer-aisec.github.io/gallia) is available via Github Pages.

 Keep in mind that this project is intended for research and development usage only!